 I have tried to reflect their views, concerns and aspirations honestly and without prejudice.
 If I give special weight to some, it is because their contributions have come out of deep suffering, - out of painful years of affliction or oppression or from the grinding mills of poverty and hardship.
 I think of esteemed late friends and colleagues who were survivors of Passchendaele and Ypres, of wartime ghettos and concentration camps, of poverty and unemployment during the depression, of the holocaust, the killing fields, of the refugee camps, of Robin Island or Muntinlupa prison, or of personal and family struggles with ill-health and misfortune.
 As my dear late friend, Peter Buchan, the fisherman poet, described them, they are, “the folk wi’ the wind in their face, a’ their mortal days”.

 In addition to the world-view of a range of persons across the globe, I have commented on some of the world’s leaders and major political events.
 I went to Africa at the tail end of the era of the British Empire, and was recruited by the Technical Cooperation Department of the Colonial Office.
 On my first African assignment I observed first-hand the transition from Colonial rule to self-government to full independence, former Northern Rhodesia becoming the state of Zambia under President Kaunda.
-I saw over the border in Southern Rhodesia / Zimbabwe, the seeds of indifference and inaction on gross inequalities in ownership of land, being sown by the Smith regime and the UK Government, that would give rise to the brutality of Mugabe’s later rule.
+I saw over the border in Southern Rhodesia / Zimbabwe, the seeds of indifference and inaction on gross inequalities in ownership of land, being sown by the Smith regime and the UK Government, which would give rise to the brutality of Mugabe’s later rule.

 The early 1960’s period also covered the era of Belgian withdrawal from the Congo, the Katanga secession under Moise Tshombe, the death of Dag Hammarskjöld in an apparently engineered plane crash, and the abominable U.S. choice of Mobutu to lead the new country of Zaire (the Congo).
 South Africa continued to be governed by the apartheid regime of Afrikaans whites, oblivious to basic human justice and to world opinion.

 I was working in the United States when Martin Luther King and Robert Kennedy were assassinated.
-That was during the period of campus protests against the Vietnam war, the rise of the hippy culture, and the election of Richard Nixon as President.
+That was during the period of campus protests against the Vietnam War, the rise of the hippy culture, and the election of Richard Nixon as President.
 As I was familiar with the names of all the Nixon Cabinet, I later took a deep interest in the Watergate affair, watching the hearings on television, reading every book on the subject, and even staying a night in the Howard Johnson’s motel (from which the bugging was monitored by the ‘plumbers’ unit) located across the road from the Watergate complex.
 Occasional assignments with the World Bank allowed me to spend time in Washington DC and to get a flavour of that nation’s capital, and of cultured international Georgetown, nearby across the Potomac river.

 My period of service in Indonesia and the Philippines allowed me a close glimpse of the strong-man rules of Presidents Soeharto and Ferdinand Marcos.
 It also provided a view of the corruption and nepotism prevalent in much of the developing world.
 Almost as interesting as the presidents mentioned, was the behaviour and amassing of wealth by their wives, Tien Soeharto and Imelda Marcos.
 I was in the region when Benigno Aquino was denied election as Governor of Manila (by blatant manipulation), and when he was murdered on his return to the Philippines, and when the peaceful ‘people’s revolution’ took place, effectively removing Marcos from power.